It’s a fact: pictures speak to us in ways that words never will, right?

 3 Ways to Use Pinterest and Instragram to Build Relationships

 If you agree with me in theory, but are stumped as to exactly how and where to start with building relationships on Instagram and Pinterest, I am going to outline 3 ways you can make it happen.
-This way you may be able to get more followers that danielle bregoli instagram!
+Of course, this is ignoring the use of Ingramer or another similar Instagram bot, which performs automated actions such as liking, following, and posting, instead of you having to do it yourself.
+But hopefully you will find this advice useful and this way you may be able to get more followers than on the danielle bregoli instagram page!

 And as always, please don’t forget to share your ideas with me at the end of this post!